frits-scholer/oef-stl/README.md

 ex.
 12. Use generate_n, rand and back_inserter to populate a vector with a specified number of random values.
-Then use accumulate to compute the avrage of the range
+Then use accumulate to compute the average of the range.